Every day, people watch billions of videos.

 For small businesses, startups, and busy companies, this makes videos feel impossible.

-Even maintaining a basic Snapchat account can take up too much time from a company juggling many roles with few people.
+Even maintaining a basic Snapchat account can take up too much time for a company juggling many roles with few people.

 Some young businesses can leverage videos into billion-dollar exits!
 Dollar Shave Club, for example, gained a huge following with their funny short videos about their shaving products.
 Here’s an example: